 Most indemnification agreements are unlimited up to the maximum amount permitted by law, which means the company promises to cover all of an officer or director’s costs and losses.
 However, practically speaking, this indemnification is limited by the financial resources of the company.

-Directors & Officers Insurance is purchased in addition to corporate indemnification of directors and officers.
+Directors and Officers Liability Insurance is purchased in addition to corporate indemnification of directors and officers.
 Many officers and directors want a company to provide both indemnification and D&O Insurance.

 Types of Claims

 Directors and Officers Liability Insurance protects against a wide variety of claim types.
 This insurance will also pay to defend against frivolous claims without merit.
 The following are some common claims that D&O Insurance covers:

 Shareholder claims.
 Shareholders have a vested interested in making sure the company they are investing in is being run effectively.
 If they are displeased with management decisions or company outcomes, they may file suit.
 These claims can include:

 - Damage to the corporation in breach of their legal duty

 - Breach of fiduciary duty resulting in financial losses or bankruptcy

 - Failure to follow the organization’s bylaws or lack of corporate governance

 - Misuse of company funds or mixing personal and business assets